teticio/deej-ai.online-app/README.md

 ## Electron

-Electron is a great way to build and distribute JavaScript applications for the desktop (Windows, Mac, Linux).
-VSCode is a good example of just what can be achieved.
+Electron is a great way to build and distribute JavaScript applications for the desktop (Windows, Mac, Linux) - Visual Studio Code is a good example of just what can be achieved.
 To build the application for your platform, type
 ```
 yarn make
 ```